SDSURocketProject/Test-Stand-DAQ/CONTRIBUTING.md

 The name of your PR should be short and descriptive of the issue your branch addresses.

 ### How to Contribute
-- Select an issue to work on [here](https://github.com/SDSURocketProject/Test-Stand-DAQ/issues)
+- Select an issue to work on from the list [here](https://github.com/SDSURocketProject/Test-Stand-DAQ/issues)

 - Clone the repo to your local computer.
 	```